Luke-E-Jackson/HomeServerProject/README.md

 1/19/2025 10:47 am - Set up Proxmox for virtualization.

 1/19/2025 12:16 pm - Set up Ubuntu Server LTS as a virtual machine and Samba for filesharing

+1/20/2025 1:21 pm - Configured the laptop so that when it's shut Proxmox doesn't shut down and neither do the virtual machines.
+I also resized the partition on the virtual machine so it'd be more useful for filesharing through Samba, and installed JellyFin which is a lightweight video player that's compatible with many operating systems.